Blast furnace: Oldest European blast furnaces

 The oldest known blast furnaces in the West were built in Durstel in Switzerland, the Märkische Sauerland in Germany, and at Lapphyttan in Sweden, where the complex was active between 1205 and 1300.
 At Noraskog in the Swedish parish of Järnboås, traces of even earlier blast furnaces have been found, possibly from around 1100.
 These early blast furnaces, like the Chinese examples, were very inefficient compared to those used today.
 The iron from the Lapphyttan complex was used to produce balls of wrought iron known as osmonds, and these were traded internationally – a possible reference occurs in a treaty with Novgorod from 1203 and several certain references in accounts of English customs from the 1250s and 1320s.
 Other furnaces of the 13th to 15th centuries have been identified in Westphalia.

 The technology required for blast furnaces may have either been transferred from China, or may have been an indigenous innovation.
 Al-Qazvini in the 13th century and other travellers subsequently noted an iron industry in the Alburz Mountains to the south of the Caspian Sea.
 This is close to the silk route, so that the use of technology derived from China is conceivable.
 Much later descriptions record blast furnaces about three metres high.
 As the Varangian Rus' people from Scandinavia traded with the Caspian (using their Volga trade route), it is possible that the technology reached Sweden by this means.
-The step from bloomery to true blast furnace is not big.
-Simply just building a bigger furnace and using bigger bellows to increase the volume of the blast and hence the amount of oxygen leads inevitably into higher temperatures, bloom melting into liquid iron, and cast iron flowing from the smelters.
 The Vikings are known to have used double bellows, which greatly increases the volumetric flow of the blast.

 The Caspian region may also have been the source for the design of the furnace at Ferriere, described by Filarete, involving a water-powered bellows at Semogo in Valdidentro in northern Italy in 1226.
 In a two-stage process the molten iron was tapped twice a day into water, thereby granulating it.